-$\Sigma$ Ei = the absolute error in each second portions 5 sec and a maximum tolerance of 150 sec (2 '30

-").
-Difference between the stated time (ETA) and the one determined by the intersection of the start and end points of each section.
-Gates not crossed the score is zero in that stretch.
+Σ Ei = Ei = the absolute error in each second portions with 5 sec tolerance and a maximum of 150 sec (2 '30 ").
+Difference between the declared time (ETA) and time determined by the intersection of the start and end points of each section.
+Gates did not cross the score is zero in that leg.